• Skip to primary navigation

 Apple shaped cakelets, three wrapped in gold foil, on wood cutting board with sliced apples.

-About this recipe
+Why you'll love this recipe

 I baked some memories of fall orchard trips with Nordic Ware's Apple Cakelet pan in the form of Apple Gingerbread Cakelets.